-Under the head of discords of transition may also be classed a succession of sixes on a pedale, descending, or ascending.
+Under the head of discords of transition may also be classed a succession of sixes on a pedale, descending or ascending.
 Ex.
-200. Also discords of addition on a pedale unprepared (Ex.
+200. Also discords of addition on a pedale, unprepared (Ex.
 202), in which the manner proposed by some writers, of figuring the dominant 7th, added 9th, and leading 7th, on a pedale, is shown.
-In playing the 7 7 6 and the $\frac{6}{4}$ on the key note, the 6th note should always be placed in the upper melody.
-Ex.
-203 is to be transposed and practised.
+In playing the 7 7 6 and the 6 on the key note the 6th note should almost head 1 and 1 and and practised.